pharmbio/dl_quantmap/Readme.md

-## Predicting protein network topology clusters from chemical structure using deep learning
+# Predicting protein network topology clusters from chemical structure using deep learning

 Here, we present a method to predict biological functions of chemicals.
-The network topology analysis from "[Assessing relative bioactivity of chemical substances using quantitative molecular network topology analysis](https://pubmed.ncbi.nlm.nih.gov/22482822/)" and second paper were extended using deep learning to predict the function of unknown chemicals.
+The network topology analysis from "[Assessing relative bioactivity of chemical substances using quantitative molecular network topology analysis](https://pubmed.ncbi.nlm.nih.gov/22482822/)" and "[Automated QuantMap for rapid quantitative molecular network topology analysis](https://pubmed.ncbi.nlm.nih.gov/23828784/)" were extended using deep learning to predict the function of unknown chemicals.

+## Steps

 In each ipynb file, provide the path for the supp_scrips supp_script_path = '<supp_script_path>'